-Class IE.Iona.OrbixWeb.SSL.IT_SSLCacheOptions page 115 Class IE.Iona.OrbixWeb.SSL.IT_SSLCipherSuite page 117 Class IE.Iona.OrbixWeb.SSL.IT_SSLException page 119 Class IE.Iona.OrbixWeb.SSL.IT_SSLInvocationOptions page 123 Class IE.Iona.OrbixWeb.SSL.IT_UTCTime page 125 Interface IE.Iona.OrbixWeb.SSL.IT_ValidateX509CertCB page 127 Class IE.Iona.OrbixWeb.SSL.IT_X509BadCertException page 129 Class IE.Iona.OrbixWeb.SSL.IT_X509Cert page 131 Class IE.Iona.OrbixWeb.SSL.IT_X509CertChain page 135
+Class IE.Iona.OrbixWeb.SSL.IT_SSLCacheOptions page 117 Class IE.Iona.OrbixWeb.SSL.IT_SSLCipherSuite page 119 Class IE.Iona.OrbixWeb.SSL.IT_SSLException page 123 Class IE.Iona.OrbixWeb.SSL.IT_SSLInvocationOptions page 127 Class IE.Iona.OrbixWeb.SSL.IT_UTCTime page 129 Interface IE.Iona.OrbixWeb.SSL.IT_ValidateX509CertCB page 131 Class IE.Iona.OrbixWeb.SSL.IT_X509BadCertException page 133 Class IE.Iona.OrbixWeb.SSL.IT_X509Cert page 135 Class IE.Iona.OrbixWeb.SSL.IT_X509CertChain page 139

-Class IE.Iona.OrbixWeb.SSL.IT_AVA
+Class IE.Iona.OrbixWeb.SSL.IT\AVA

 Synopsis As described in the chapter "Validating Certificates", an IT_AVAList is an abstraction of a distinguished name from a certificate.
 An IT_AVAList consists of a number of IT_AVA objects.

 Individual IT_AVA objects represent an element of the distinguished name such as the common name field (CN) or organization unit (OU).
 You can retrieve a desired IT_AVA object can using the IT_AVAList class.

 IT_AVA objects can be converted to a number of different forms such as string format or DER format.
 For more information on these formats, refer to convert() on page 63 and length() on page 63.

+Java class IE.Iona.OrbixWeb.SSL.IT_AVA {

+public: public byte[] convert(IT_Format f); public int length(IT_Format f); public String toString();

+};

+IT_AVA.convert()

-Java class IE.Iona.OrbixWeb.SSL.IT_AVA { public: public byte[] convert(IT_Format f); public int length(IT Format f); public String toString(); }; IT_AVA.convert() Synopsis public byte[] convert(IT_Format f); Description This method converts data (Attribute Value Assertions or AVAs) to an another data format.
-Parameters f The format of the required conversion.
+Synopsis public byte[] convert(IT_Format f);

+Description This method converts data (Attribute Value Assertions or AVAs) to an another data format.

+Parameters

+f The format of the required conversion.
 Currently, the only format supported is IT_Format.IT_FMT_DER.

 Return Value Returns an array of bytes that store the result of the conversion.
+Returns $null$ if the required conversion is not supported.

+IT_AVA.length()

-Returns null if the required conversion is not supported.
-IT_AVA.length() Synopsis public int length(IT_Format f); Description This method obtains the number of bytes required to store the result of converting to the format specified.
-Parameters f The format of the required conversion.
+Synopsis public int length(IT_Format f);

+Description This method obtains the number of bytes required to store the result of converting to the format specified.

+Parameters

+f The format of the required conversion.
 Currently, the only format supported is IT_Format.IT_FMT_DER.

+Return Value

-Return Value Returns the number of bytes required to store the result of the conversion.
-Returns -1 if the required conversion is not supported.
-IT_AVA.toString() Synopsis public String toString(); Description This method returns a string representation of the object.
-It overrides toString() in class Object.
+Returns the number of bytes required to store the result of the conversion.
+Returns $-1$ if the required conversion is not supported.

+IT_AVA.toString()

+IT_AVA.toString() Synopsis

-Class IE.Iona.OrbixWeb.SSL.IT_AVAList
+Class IE.Iona.OrbixWeb.SSL.IT\AVAList

-- Synopsis An IT_AVA_List consists of a number of IT_AVA objects and is an abstraction of the distinguished name fields in a certificate.
+Synopsis An IT_AVA_List consists of a number of IT_AVA objects and is an abstraction of the distinguished name fields in a certificate.
 This class provides a number of methods for obtaining individual IT_AVA objects.
 A distinguished name is composed of a number of Attribute Value Assertions (AVAs).
 Each IT_AVA instance represents one component of the distinguished name.
 IT_AVA instances may be selected from an IT_AVAList using IT_OID_Tag values as keys, or by using an integer array that represents the ASN.1 object identifier.
 It is also possible to iterate over the list.
-Java class IE.Iona.OrbixWeb.SSL.IT_AVAList { public: public IT_AVAList(); public void add(IT_OID_Tag oid, IT_AVA ava); public byte[] convert(IT_Format f); public IT_AVA getAVA(int pos); public IT_AVA getAVABYOID(int seq[]); public IT_AVA getAVAByOIDTag(IT_OID_Tag t); public int getNumAVAs(); public int length(IT_Format f); }; See Also IE.Iona.OrbixWeb.SSL.IT_AVA IE.Iona.OrbixWeb.SSL.IT_Format IE.Iona.OrbixWeb.SSL.IT_OID_Tag IT_AVAList.IT_AVAList() Synopsis public IT_AVAList(); Description This method constructs an empty AVA list.
+Java class IE.Iona.OrbixWeb.SSL.IT_AVAList { public: public IT_AVAList(); public void add(IT_OID_Tag oid, IT_AVA ava); public byte[] convert(IT_Format f); public IT_AVA getAVA(int pos); public IT_AVA getAVABYOID(int seq[]); public IT_AVA getAVAByOIDTag(IT_OID_Tag t); public IT_dVA getAVAByOIDTag(IT_OID_Tag t); public int getNumAVAs(); public int length(IT_Format f); }; See Also IE.Iona.OrbixWeb.SSL.IT_AVA IE.Iona.OrbixWeb.SSL.IT_Format IE.Iona.OrbixWeb.SSL.IT_OID_Tag IT_AVAList.IT_AVAList() Synopsis public IT_AVAList(); Description This method constructs an empty AVA list.
 IT_AVAList.add() Synopsis public void add(IT_OID_Tag oid, IT_AVA ava); Description This method adds an AVA to the list using the supplied ASN.1 object identifier as a key.
 Parameters